 An 8-quart model is great if you plan on making double batches of soups, or have more than more than 5 or 6 people in your family.

-Since the sauté function, slow cook, and the manual cooking are the primary settings you will need, there’s no need to splurge on extra functions.
+Since the sauté function, slow cook, and the manual cooking are the primary settings used, there’s no need to splurge on extra functions.

 The Duo Plus series comes with a few small items and accessories you want to make sure you grab before tossing the box:

-- User Manual – A wonderful resource for any additional questions you may have.
+- User Manual – Hold onto this wonderful resource for any additional questions you may have.

 - Trivet – This can be used to steam vegetables or hold delicate ingredients like eggs.